Windact/nd009t-c1-intro-to-ml-project-starter/project_report.md

 To be able to submit our predictions, we cannot have negative values in our predicted values.
 Therefore, if it is the case we have to set the values to 0.

 ### What was the top ranked model that performed?
-The `WeightedEnsemble` ensemble model with `L2` regularisation was our best performing model.
+The `WeightedEnsemble` at the second stack level was our best performing model.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?